This is some actually honest travel advice about what it is really like to stay at the Kakslauttanen Glass Igloo Hotel and Arctic Resort.

 Not-So Positive Parts of the Experience

-To be honest, we didn’t have good or helpful interactions with the staff at Kakslauttanen.
+To be honest, we didn’t have good interactions with the staff at Kakslauttanen.
 They seemed busy, stressed and unhappy to provide helpful service.
 When we would ask questions at the main desk, the answers were curt and straightforward.
 If we went up to the main lodge for coffee or breakfast, we were rarely greeted or even acknowledged, which led to a general sense of discomfort when interacting with the staff.

 Also, the materials they sent ahead of time lacked much detail or organization, so it was confusing to understand which amenities are included and which are excluded.
 We thought the only food that was included was breakfast.
 As such, we went and bought supplies at the grocery store, only to find out when we arrived at the resort that dinner was included too.